Koaʻe Fault Zone

-The Koaʻe Fault Zone or Koaʻe Fault System is a series of fault scarps connecting the East and Southwest Rift Zones on Kilauea Volcano on the Big Island of Hawaiʻi.
+The Koaʻe Fault Zone or Koaʻe Fault System is a series of fault scarps connecting the East and Southwest Rift Zones on Kīlauea on the Big Island of Hawaiʻi.
 The fault zone intersects the East Rift near the Pauahi Crater and extends nearly 12 km in an east-northeast direction towards the westernmost boundary near Mauna Iki and the Southwest Rift Zone.
 Boundaries of the Koaʻe Fault Zone also cover 2 km in a north-south orientation along the 12 km length.
 It is believed that the fault zone has been active for tens of thousands of years.
 The area is infrequently visited by park patrons due to the lack of eruptive activity and closure of certain areas to the general public.

 Features

-The Koa’e Fault Zone contains numerous thrust fault scarps and ground cracks that are slowly moving towards the Pacific Ocean.
+The Koaʻe Fault Zone contains numerous thrust fault scarps and ground cracks that are slowly moving towards the Pacific Ocean.
 The area is covered with pahoehoe lava flows dated between 700 and 500 years old.
 The exact number of lava flows in this region is debatable.
 Numerous exposed scarps have very poor distinctions between various lava flows due to weathering of the basalt.
-Because Kilauea has erupted explosively in the past, the Koa’e Fault Zone is also covered with tephra deposits.
-The stratigraphy of the sediments contains many clues to the eruptive history of Kilauea Volcano.
+Because Kīlauea has erupted explosively in the past, the Koaʻe Fault Zone is also covered with tephra deposits.
+The stratigraphy of the sediments contains many clues to the eruptive history of Kīlauea Volcano.